RizwanaKhatun/shopping-website-template/README.md

 Mobile-responsive version

-Used in educational contexts for layout and design practice
+A reference for educational layout and design practice